mohwa/blog/bower_components/simple-jekyll-search/README.md

 # Setup

-You need to place the following code within the layout where you want he search to appear.
+You need to place the following code within the layout where you want the search to appear.

 For example in  **_layouts/default.html**: